-90. How does the exchange theory help us understand how people choose a college?
+10. How does the exchange theory help us understand how people choose a college?
 Compare this to how rational choice theory would explain the same thing.

-Varies but should include for exchange theory the idea that people continue in courses of action when the rewards outweigh the costs, and discontinue when the costs are greater than the rewards.
-When searching for a college program, a person might make the choice based on the program with the lowest tuition, the best scholarship, or they might choose to live closest to home so that costs are lowered by living with family.
+Ans: Exchange theory focuses on exchange, rewards, and costs while rational choice focuses on intentionality to achieve goals.
+So this answer will vary but should include for exchange theory the idea that people continue in courses of action when the rewards outweigh the costs and discontinue when the costs are greater than the rewards.
+When searching for a college program, a person might make the choice based on the program with the lowest tuition or the best scholarship, or they might choose to live closest to home so that costs are lowered by living with family.
 Rational choice theory, on the other hand, would see the desire to graduate from college as a goal someone has, and that people act intentionally to achieve their goals.
 So looking for a college would be based on the means most likely to best satisfy their needs and wants, such as having the best program in one's field to allow them to reach their career goals.
-However, they have to believe they can get "access to scarce resources," in this case, be accepted into the program.
-They would also have to meet "the requirements of social structures," in this case, to be able to take on the role of full-time student.
+However, they have to believe they can get "access to scarce resources"--in this case, be accepted into the program.
+They would also have to meet "the requirements of social structures"--in this case, to be able to take on the role of full-time student.

-PTS: 1 DIF: Hard REF: 52-53 OBJ: LO 2-3 Compare and contrast the strengths and weaknesses of structural/functional, conflict/critical, and inter/actionist theories.
-TOP: Exchange Theory COG: Application
+Learning Objective: 2-3: Compare and contrast structural/functional, conflict/critical, and inter/actionist theories.

+Cognitive Domain: Application Answer Location: Exchange Theory

-91. Use what you know about critical theory to discuss Facebook and the culture industry.
+11. Use what you know about critical theory to discuss Facebook and the culture industry.
 According to Ritzer, what is mass culture, and what is the culture industry?
 Would Facebook be considered a part of the culture industry?
 Having considered these arguments, do you agree or disagree that Facebook is a part of the "culture industry"?

-Varies but should include a definition of culture industry as the creator of mass culture-culture created by organizations or corporations intended for mass consumption that falsify reality, present themselves as authentic but are not authentically created art created by people, and that presents unchallenging messages that repress and mollify people rather than presenting challenging or upsetting messages that might result in social action or support for social change.
+Ans: Varies, but should include a definition of culture industry as the creator of mass culture--culture created by organizations or corporations intended for mass consumption that falsify reality, present themselves as authentic but are not authentically created art created by people, and that presents unchallenging messages that repress and mollify people rather than presenting challenging or upsetting messages that might result in social action or support for social change.
 Mass culture also ingrains certain brands as a part of creating a consumer culture that connects consumption to social class identities.
 Ritzer argues that Facebook does contain some mass culture, advertisements, and inauthentic content from companies and organizations, but it also contains content that is generated by people for people, and is arguably spontaneous and authentic.
 Aside from some basic obscenity rules, Facebook exercises little control over the content, so perhaps it is not a part of the culture industry.
-However, another argument is that even if the content is not culture industry, Facebook as a platform is a "culture industry" medium that makes billions of dollars for its owners.
+However, another argument is that even if the content is not part of the culture industry, Facebook as a platform is a "culture industry" medium that makes billions of dollars for its owners.
 It also can be seen as repressing and pacifying people so they don't act for social change or spend their time on more meaningful forms of social activism.
 Finally, it may be a more subtle, personalized, and possibly effective way to target market to individuals toward consumption of specific brands.
 The respondent can use these points however they like to argue that Facebook is a stronger culture industry or a weakening of culture industry.

-PTS: 1 DIF: Medium REF: 44 OBJ: LO 2-3 Compare and contrast the strengths and weaknesses of structural/functional, conflict/critical, and inter/actionist theories.
-TOP: Critical Theory COG: Analysis
+Learning Objective: 2-3: Compare and contrast structural/functional, conflict/critical, and inter/actionist theories.